Dark Matter Capture in Supernovae Modifies Dark Photon Cooling Bounds: SN cooling via emission of dark gauge boson

 Fig.\,(\ref{fig:SNCooling}) shows the interplay of these two regimes, producing the characteristic SN cooling exclusion contour.
 For very small kinetic mixing, $A'$ production is too suppressed to modify the cooling rate, while for very large mixing, the $A'$ particles scatter efficiently and become trapped, thermalising with the stellar medium.
 Only in the intermediate regime do $A'$ particles free-stream out and remove energy efficiently, leading to excessive cooling.
 This results in the characteristic excluded band in Fig.~(\ref{fig:SNCooling}), bounded on one side by underproduction and on the other by trapping.

-The calculation presented above is quite simplistic and does not include the modification of the photon propagator in the dense, hot medium of the SN~\cite{Chang:2016ntp}.
+The calculation presented above is intuitive and does not include non-trivial modifications of the photon propagator in the dense, hot medium of the SN~\cite{Chang:2016ntp}.
 Such finite-density plasma effects have been shown to suppress the in-medium kinetic mixing for the dark photon frequency below the plasma frequency.
 This suppression reduces both production and absorption rates for low-energy dark photons, thereby loosening the bounds.
 Additional improvements include realistic radial profiles of temperature and density in the SN core~\cite{Caputo:2021rux}.
-Broadly, these improvements lead to more accurate constraints, typically weakening the bounds compared to the earlier estimates.
-However, in this work, we ignore these corrections since we focus on the impact of DM capture in the SN core on the cooling constraints.
-Additional complexity in the treatment of the SN cooling constraints will only complicate our understanding of the effects of DM capture.
-Hence, we stick to the simplistic cooling bounds for illustration.
+Broadly, these improvements yield more accurate constraints, typically weakening the bounds relative to earlier estimates.
+In this work we do not attempt to incorporate these refinements.
+Our goal, instead, is to isolate the impact of an additional opacity source arising from captured dark matter.
+Importantly, the mechanism we identify depends primarily on the relative contribution of different scattering channels to the total opacity.
+Plasma effects effectively rescale the baryonic contribution to the opacity but do not eliminate the possibility that the DM contribution dominates.
+Therefore, while the precise location and shape of the exclusion contours are expected to change in a more complete treatment, the qualitative effect of dark matter-induced trapping remains robust.
+A detailed study incorporating in-medium effects and realistic supernova profiles is left for future work.